rickybassom/gmn-python-api/docs/usage.rst

 See the `REST API`_ section for details about how to access meteor summary data using the future `GMN REST API`_.

-See the `Data Schema`_ section for meteor/trajectory DataFrame features.
+See the `Data Schemas`_ section for meteor/trajectory DataFrame features.

 See the `API Reference`_ section for function and variable definitions.